slowy07/luna/CONTRIBUTING.md

 ## Pull Request
 to avoid conflict with other pull request, use [*issue*](https://github.com/slowy07/luna/issues) when adding or modifying a file

-* explain to us what you want to change or add in detail, in the [*issue*](https://github.com/slowy07/luna/issues) page
+* explain to us in the [*issue*](https://github.com/slowy07/luna/issues) what you want to change or add in detail
-* after you explain to us what changes you are proposing in the [*issue*](https://github.com/slowy07/luna/issues), then you can create a fork of our repository
+* after you explain to us what changes you want to make in the [*issue*](https://github.com/slowy07/luna/issues), then you can create your own fork of our repository
-* after creating the fork, you are free to add the proposed changes in the fork
+* after creating your own fork of the repo, feel free to add or change    you are free to add and modify the proposed changes in the fork
-* after you are finish, make sure to create a new local branch, then commit the changes like so:
+* after you are finish, make sure to create a new local branch, and then commit the changes like so:
 ```
 git checkout -b <branch_name>
 git add . # atau git add nama_perubahan_kamu.py